potatko/potatko/README.md

 - 16
-- i like valorant
+- python enjoyer
-- CS student jak bager
+- All of my repos are private

 <!---
 potatko/potatko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.